Team

 Postdoctoral researchers

-Letizia Trinco holds a PhD (2015) in history of art and archaeology of South and Central Asia from the Italian Institute of Oriental Studies, Sapienza University of Rome, where she also obtained her BA (2006) and MA (2010) in Indian Languages and Cultures.
+Letizia Trinco holds a PhD (2015) in history of art and archaeology of South and Central Asia from the Italian Institute of Oriental Studies, Sapienza University of Rome, where she also obtained her BA (2006) and MA (2010) in South Asian Languages and Cultures.

 She participated in the Uzbek-Italian Archaeological Mission to the site of Uch Kulakh, in the oasis of Bukhara, Uzbekistan (2009), and carried out fieldwork in India as a doctoral student, research collaborator and postdoctoral fellow at Sapienza University of Rome (2013-2019).
-Her research focuses on funerary rituals and memorialisation in ancient South Asia, religious iconography and – since recently -also on digital humanities, Traditional Ecological Knowledge and its documentation.
+Her research focuses on funerary monuments in ancient South Asia (in particular the so-called hero-stones), religious iconography, and environmental history.

 Research partners